The steering of a car with a hydraulic booster and a rack-and-pinion steering mechanism.

 Eliminate any leaks found.

-You will need a ruler and chalk to make marks.
+You will need a ruler and chalk for marking.

-If the steering wheel has too much free play, it is difficult to control the car, as it responds to the driver's actions with a delay.
+With increased free play of the steering wheel, it is difficult to control the car, since it is late reacts to the driver's actions.

-In addition, an increased play that cannot be eliminated by adjusting the steering gear indicates a malfunction of the steering (loose fastening of the steering gear, steering rods or wear of their parts).
+In addition, an increased stroke that cannot be eliminated by adjusting the steering gear indicates a malfunction of the steering (loosening of the steering gear, steering rods or wear of their parts).

 Check the steering wheel play on a car installed on a flat, non-slip surface.